 Griswold Scout Reservation

-Covering over 3,500 acres (1,400 ha) of forest, lakes, and mountains.
-Enjoy a week with your Troop, Crew, or Post, or come on your own as a “provisional” camper.
+Covering over 3,500 acres (1,400 ha) of forest, lakes, and mountains, enjoy a week with your Troop, Crew, or Post at “The Land Made for Scouting.”

 Granite Base Camp